Fellowships & Scholarships

 The mentors from Mills College are:

-After a student has had the opportunity to connect with the prospective research mentors, they should plan on putting together and sharing the following materials via the Northeastern Internal Fellowship portal:
+After a student has had the opportunity to connect with the prospective research mentors, they should plan on putting together and sharing the Barrett Student Application 2024 with their prospective research mentor.

-Students accepted into the program are expected to prepare for their summer research project during the Spring semester (e.g. reading scientific papers to learn about the research project, getting trained on procedures), and will need to spend some time in the Fall semester preparing to present their work.
-Participants will formally present their work as a talk and/or poster at a Research Symposium during the Fall semester.
+Students accepted into the program are expected to prepare for their summer research project during the Spring semester (e.g. reading scientific papers to learn about the research project, getting trained on procedures).

 Interested?
 Have Questions?